Implement a product feature using GitHub Spec Kit

 - Note: Include comprehensive error handling for file size limits and unsupported types

-With a clear specification, technical plan, and task list in place, you’re ready to implement the document upload and management feature.
-This task demonstrates how spec-driven development guides implementation and how GitHub Copilot assists with code generation based on the context you’ve established.
+With a clear specification, technical plan, and tasks document in place, you’re ready to implement the document upload and management feature.
+The implement workflow demonstrates how spec-driven development guides implementation and how GitHub Copilot assists with code generation based on the context you established.

 Use the following steps to complete this task: